shartoo/luna16_multi_size_3dcnn/README.md

 As positive are annotated with diameters while negative not,we are using a simple and rude method to extract cubes on every nodule(both for real and fake ones).

 There is a better way preparing positive sample .An idea borrowed from objection and location  such as SSD or FasterRCNN is bounding box generation.We can generate cubes sliding whole 3D CT space and keep cubes whose IOU are greater than a threshold like 0.7 in FasterRCNN as positive samples .
+This idea comes from a teacher from
+ Shanghai Jiaotong University.I'll implement soon.

 ### 1.3 Data enhancement